lrydzkowski/Lexica/README.md

 ### 'Spelling' mode

-#### Main goal of 'spelling' mode
+#### The main goal of 'spelling' mode

-A main goal of this mode is to learn how to spell words and what is their pronunciation.
+The main goal of this mode is to learn how to spell words and what is their pronunciation.
 This is the first phase of learning new English words.

 #### How 'spelling' mode works

 - Each entry from given sets has its own counter which at the beginning is equal 0.
 - Entries in given sets are randomized.
-- For each entry an English pronunciation is played and user has to write the particual word.
+- For each entry an English pronunciation is played and user has to write the particular word.
 - After giving a correct answer:
   - A translation is showed.
   - A counter for an entry is icremented by 1.
 If a counter for the particular entry reaches a number stored in